327 Assistant Surgeon Thomas Macdougall Bleckley

 BA (Dubl 1847) MB (1852) LRCSI (1853) LM (Rotunda Hosp Dubl 1853)

 Staff Surgeon Thomas Macdougall Bleckley was the only surviving son of the Reverend John Bleckley MA, minister of the First Presbyterian Church at Monaghan.
 He was educated at Trinity College, Dublin, where he graduated MB in 1852, and in the following year became a licentiate of the Royal College of Surgeons of Ireland.
 He entered the Army Medical Department in 1854.

 Staff Surgeon Thomas Macdougall Bleckley served with the 14th Regiment in the Crimea from 19 January 1855.
 He was in the siege and fall of Sebastopol, where he did duty in the trenches.
 He received the Crimean medal with clasp and the Turkish medal.

 He was promoted to the rank of surgeon in 1863, and, resuming his studies at Dublin, took the degree of MD in 1865, and graduated as MA and LLB in 1872, receiving also the honorary fellowship of the King and Queen's College of Physicians in Dublin.

-In 1873 – 74, Staff Surgeon T. Macdougall Bleckley served in the Ashanti Campaign in medical charge of the Hospital Ship Victor Emanuel at Cape Coast Castle.
+From 1873 to 1874, Staff Surgeon T. Macdougall Bleckley served in the Ashanti Campaign in medical charge of the Hospital Ship Victor Emanuel at Cape Coast Castle.
 He was mentioned in despatches and made a CB.

 For some years he served on the medical staff in Bengal, and, while holding the office of Secretary to the Inspector-General of Hospitals in India, was twice thanked by the Governor-General in Council.
 He published a Code of regulations for the guidance of the British Medical Department in the Bengal Presidency which was compiled under orders of Government, (Calcutta 1873 pp 815).
 He also published a Report upon HMS Victor Emanuel, AMD Report Vol 15 (1873).